Counterpoint (film)

-Counterpoint (also known as The Battle Horns or The General) is a 1968 epic war film starring Charlton Heston, Maximilian Schell, Kathryn Hays and Leslie Nielsen.
+Counterpoint is a 1968 war film starring Charlton Heston, Maximilian Schell, Kathryn Hays and Leslie Nielsen.
 It is based on the novel The General by Alan Sillitoe.
-In the United States the film was released as a double feature with Sergeant Ryker a 1963 television film starring Lee Marvin.
+In the United States the film was released as a double feature with Sergeant Ryker, a 1963 television film starring Lee Marvin.

 Plot

-Lionel Evans is the director of a well-respected symphony orchestra touring European concert halls around 1944 in World War II.
+Lionel Evans is the director of a well-respected symphony orchestra touring European concert halls in Belgium in December 1944 in World War II.
 In the midst of one concert, the city where they are playing is attacked by German troops, and when Evans and his musicians try to escape, they are captured by Nazi soldiers led by Col. Arndt.
 Evans and the orchestra are taken to a castle where they are to bide their time before being executed; but it turns out that Arndt's superior, Gen. Schiller, is a big classical music fan.
 Schiller commands Evans and his symphony to prepare a special concert for the Nazis, but Evans realizes that the moment the concert is over, he and his musicians will be killed.